 Most of us work in independently, so it’s hard for beginning designers to know what the process is for working with yarn companies and publishers.
 It’s good to have a network of designer friends you can reach out to when these questions arise.

 Where do you find your inspiration?

-What are three of your favorite yarns that you always come back to?
+What are three of your favourite yarns that you always come back to?

 Do you follow anyone amazing on social media that inspires you?

-You’ve said you love to spin your own yarn, what are your favorite fibers to work with?
+You’ve said you love to spin your own yarn, what are your favourite fibres to work with?

 I love BFL because it spins so easily.
 When I want something nice and relaxing to spin that’s what I usually choose.
 But I also like Cormo, Corriedale, Romney, and a blend of merino and silk among others.

 New York, New York